Christmas in Indonesia: Ambon

 In Negeri Naku, South Leitimur, Ambon, there is a ceremony called cuci negeri (cleaning the nation).
 This ceremony symbolises the purification and liberation of sins from the local people and their environment.
 The cuci negeri starts with a gathering in the community function hall for each clan to hold their own traditional ritual.
 From there, the Ambonese walk to the traditional function hall.
-They do not walk in silence but sing and dance along with the sounds of tifa (traditional music instrument).
+They sing and dance to the sounds of the tifa (traditional music instrument).
 Along the way, the women bring some offerings like betel, areca nut, and traditional drink called sopi.
-During Christmas eve celebrations in the Maluku, ship sirens sound and church bells ring at the same time.
+During Christmas Eve celebrations in the Maluku, church bells will ring and ships will sound their sirens.

 Yogyakarta

 In the Yogyakarta area, Christmas celebrations are marked by a wayang kulit adaptation of the Nativity scene.
-Church mass is led by the priest wearing traditional Javanese attire (wearing beskap and blankon) and speaking in the local language.
-Similar to Eid al-Fitr, during Christmas time, people visit friends and family; children may receive money in an envelope from elders.
+Church Mass is led by the priest who wears traditional Javanese attire (wearing beskap and blankon) and gives sermon in local language.
+Similar to Eid (lebaran) and Chinese New Year (imlek), during Christmas Day, people visit families and relatives, with children often receiving money in an envelope from elders.

 Manado

-The pre-Christmas celebrations in Manado start from 1 December when the regional government officers go on the "Christmas Safari" – observe the mass in a different district every day.
+The pre-Christmas celebrations in Manado start from 1 December when the regional government officers go on the "Christmas Safari" and observe the Mass in a different district every day.
 As part of tradition, some residents of Manado join a carnival or visit and clean their families' graves.
-The series of Christmas celebrations end in the first week of January with a festival called kunci taon.
+The series of Christmas celebrations will finish in the first week of January with a festival called kunci taon.
 During this festival, there is a carnival across the region featuring unique costumes.

 Bali

-Most Christian villages in Bali are located on the southern of the island.
+Most Christian villages in Bali are located on the southern side of the island.
 In those villages, road decorations called penjor (made from yellow coconut leaves) are made for Christmas, which symbolise the Anantaboga dragon.
 The Christmas celebration draws influence from Balinese Hinduism.

 In Bali, the Christmas tree is made from chicken feathers.
 This unique tree has been imported to some European countries.

 Toraja

 Torajan people celebrate Christmas by having a cultural festival called Lovely December.
-This festival consists of mass dancing, a culinary festival, cultural carnival, bamboo music performance, and handicraft exhibition.
+This festival consists of dancing, a culinary celebration, cultural carnival, bamboo music performance and handicraft exhibition.
 The festival is ended by fireworks and Lettoan procession which is held on 26 December.
 Lettoan is a ritual of having pig parade with cultural symbols that represent three dimensions of human life.
 Those three symbols are: